sayeesx/chatbot/README.md

 This repository contains the backend code for my personal chatbot, integrated into my portfolio website:
 🔗 [sayees.vercel.app](https://www.sayees.vercel.app)

-The chatbot is built using **Node.js** and **Express**, designed to handle chat interactions and API requests from the front-end (Next.js).
+The chatbot is built using **Flask** and **Gunicorn**, designed to handle chat interactions and API requests from the front-end (Next.js).
 It is hosted on **Render** for fast, always-on access and is connected to the portfolio as an embedded chat widget.

 ---